-Despite the incredible magic of the 'we' within a marriage, never forget the you.
-Being married does not change the fact that we are all individuals with our own hopes and dreams of how we would like to live this one and only life that we have been given.
-When we remember to regularly check in with our sense of self and reexamine our own personal preferences once in a while, we are more likely to lead the life (and the marriage) we want.
+Despite the incredible magic of the 'we' within a marriage, never forget yourself.
+Being married does not change the fact that we are all individuals with our hopes and dreams of living this only life that we have been given.
+When we remember to regularly check in with our sense of self and reexamine our personal preferences once in a while, we are more likely to lead the life (and the marriage) we want.
 And when we are given the freedom and support to pursue our dreams, we are much more likely to want the same for our partner.

 4. My happiness, my responsibility.

 Talk to each other.
 As much and as openly as possible.
-Your words are your lifeline and maintaining a strong connection is key.
+Your words are your lifeline, and maintaining a strong connection is vital.
 First and foremost, honest communication allows for more transparency.
-Oftentimes it is our assumptions about our partner's feelings or behavior that lead to tension.
+Frequently it is our assumptions about our partner's feelings or behavior that lead to tension.
 When we share openly - and include our partner in our thinking process - we automatically lessen the chances of unrealistic expectations, unwanted surprises, or plain misunderstandings.
 Instead, we build trust, show respect, and encourage support.
-Also, the more room you leave for open communication, the more potential there is for engaging conversations and fulfilling exchanges.
+The more room you leave for open communication, the more potential for engaging in conversations and fulfilling exchanges.
 Talk about keeping it interesting!

 6. Alone time.
 Together.

 Make an effort to schedule regular alone time with your spouse.
 I am consciously saying effort since - once children enter the picture - even a night out (let alone a weekend/ week away) can involve organizational logistics similar to planning the Olympic Games.
-But it is always, always worth it and all parties involve benefit: parents get the precious time and space they need to reconnect and the kiddos get one of the greatest gifts a child can ever receive: happy parents - and a happy home!
+But it is always, always worth it, and all parties involve benefit: parents get the precious time and space they need to reconnect, and the kiddos get one of the greatest gifts a child can ever receive: happy parents - and comfortable home!

 7. Don't sweat the small stuff.

-Over the years I have learned not to sweat the small stuff.
-This has taken me some time, but as I grow older (and hopefully wiser?), I am realizing that a) life has enough in store for me to keep me on my toes as it is and that b) my days are way too precious to waste any energy on anything that does not carry true meaning or importance for me.
-So, pick your battles, and only fight for what truly matters to you.
+Over the years, I have learned not to sweat the small stuff.
+This has taken me some time, but as I grow older (and hopefully wiser?), I realize that a) life has enough in store to keep me on my toes as it is and that b) my days are way too precious to waste any energy on anything that does not carry true meaning or importance for me.
+So, pick your battles and only fight for what truly matters to you.
 Otherwise: breathe, forgive (if need be), let go, and move on.

 8. Carry your weight.

-Chores are one of the main sources of relationship tension and I have always found it so annoying to get into a fight about something so... well, annoying!
-What has worked for us over the years is to remember that we are in a partnership and that we are therefore equally responsible for creating a set-up that works for us both.
+Chores are one of the primary sources of relationship tension, and I have always found it so annoying to get into a fight about something so... well, annoying!
+Over the years, what has worked for us is to remember that we are in a partnership and that we are therefore equally responsible for creating a set-up that works for us both.
 When chores cause distress in your relationship, sit down together, and figure out a system that (really) works for you both.
 Tensions arise not from the actual unfinished/incompleted task but from feeling let down and disappointed.

 9. Remember the fun.

-This is your one and only life and it is your responsibility to make it as wonderful, exciting, and fun as possible.
+This is your only life, and it is your responsibility to make it as excellent, exciting, and fun as possible.
 Once you get married, this responsibilty does not fade away (or 'transfer' to your spouse, in case you've wondered).
-It is up to you to bring some humor and lightness and plain fun to the table if you want to live within a happy marriage (and a happy home).
-Humour and laughter are not only incredibly sexy, great stress relievers, and ways to connect.
+It is up to you to bring some humor and lightness, and plain fun to the table if you want to live within a happy marriage (and a comfortable home).
+Humour and laughter are not only incredibly sexy, great stress relievers and ways to connect.
 They are also one of the most useful tools to defuse potentially explosive situations... and there will be potentially explosive situations within a marriage.
 Yes.
 Really.

 10. Don't take each other for granted.

-So get out those sticky notes for some love messages to post around the house, send text messages telling your spouse how much you can't wait to see them tonight, or just remember to say thank you more often (and by that I mean 'out loud'!).
+So get out those sticky notes for some love messages to post around the house, send text messages telling your spouse how much you can't wait to see them tonight, or remember to say thank you more often (and by that, I mean out loud'!).